Free. Instant. No signup. Pulls recalls and complaints for your exact vehicle.

 A loss of drive power increases the risk of a crash.

-Fix: The remedy is currently under development.
-Once the repair is available, repairs will be performed free of charge.
+Fix: Dealers will perform an inspection on the #1 main bearing using vehicle inspection software and drive data, and if necessary, replace the engine.
+Repairs will be performed free of charge.
 Interim letters notifying owners of the safety risk were mailed December 16, 2025.
-Additional letters will be sent once the final remedy is available, anticipated July or August 2026.
+Additional letters will be sent once the final remedy is available.
 Owners may contact Toyota's customer service at 1-800-331-4331.
 Toyota's numbers for this recall are 25TB14 and 25TA14.
 Lexus' numbers for this recall are 25LB07 and 25LA07.
 This recall expands previous NHTSA recall number 24V381.

 severe NHTSA 20V064000 February 6, 2020 2020 Toyota RAV4